-The Mission of the United States of America to the Organization for Security and Cooperation in Europe presents its compliments to all of the other Delegations and Permanent Missions to the OSCE, the Forum for Security Cooperation, and the Conflict Prevention Center, and has the honor to submit, in accordance with Decision 7/04 of the Forum for Security Cooperation, the United States of America's reply to the OSCE Questionnaire on Anti-Personnel Landmines and on the Explosive Remnants of War for 2017, as well as the United States of America's annual reports on the Convention on Conventional Weapons (CCW) Protocol II and CCW Protocol V, which are referenced in the United States of America's reply.
+The Mission of the United States of America to the Organization for Security and Cooperation in Europe presents its compliments to all Permanent Missions and Delegations to the OSCE and to the Conflict Prevention Centre, and has the honor to submit the reply of the United States of America to the OSCE Questionnaire on Anti-Personnel Landmines and on Explosive Remnants of War and attachments referenced in the United States' reply.

-The Mission of the United States of America to the Organization for Security and Cooperation in Europe avails itself of this opportunity to renew to all Delegations and Permanent Missions to the OSCE, the Forum for Security Cooperation, and the Conflict Prevention Center the assurances of its highest consideration.
+The Mission of the United States of America to the Organization for Security and Cooperation in Europe avails itself of this opportunity to renew to all Permanent Missions and Delegations to the OSCE and to the Conflict Prevention Centre the assurances of its highest consideration.

-U.S. Mission to the OSCE Vienna, May 25, 2018
+U.S. Mission to the OSCE Vienna, June 2, 2020